 You may want to consider the benefits of freelance content creation for writing cold emails, guest blogs, and more.

-At every stage, you should be communicating with your target customers and clients, specifically through digital marketing.
+At every stage, you should communicate with your target customers and clients through digital marketing.

 A good relationship with your target market allows you to stay on top of trends, and build a reputation in your industry.